jpaden12/Portfolio-Site/README.md

-# This is my portfolio website.
+This is my portfolio website. http://jamalpaden.me

-# Built using HTML, CSS and AngularJS
+Built using HTML, CSS, AngularJS, and Bootstrap